Kallankari/Kallankari/README.md

 - 👋 Hi, I’m @Kallankari
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning full-stack.
-- 📫 How to reach me (adding soon).
+- 📫 How to reach me (see contact section).

+This is my only GitHub account that I actively use for work, practice and learning.

 <!---
 Kallankari/Kallankari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.